-The potential risk of peripheral vasopressors utilisation is extravasation and soft-tissue toxicity/injury if extravasation occurs.
-As detailed in section 2, there is established guidance around safe governance for the use of peripheral vasopressor infusion.
+The potential risk of peripheral vasopressors utilisation is extravasation and soft-tissue injury if extravasation occurs.
+As detailed in section 2, there is established guidance around safe governance for the use of peripheral vasopressor infusion, including the use of a more dilute preparation of norepinephrine for administration peripherally.
 Patients receiving vasopressors will be cared for in an appropriate clinical environment where any complications can be appropriately acted upon.
+Frequent regular checks (approximately hourly) of the peripheral venous cannula have been implemented to mitigate the potential risk of extravasation.
 Specific advice is contained within the protocol for managing extravasation of norepinephrine.
-There is an extravasation action list for treating clinicians to use if an extravasation is suspected to have occurred (Section 10.3.1.7)
+There is an extravasation list for treating clinicians to use if an extravasation is suspected to have occurred (Section 10.3.1.7).